Old Western Culture

 About the INSTRUCTORS

 Wes Callihan grew up on a farm in Idaho and earned a BA in history from the University of Idaho in 1983.
 He has taught at Logos School and New Saint Andrews College, both in Moscow, Idaho, as well as Veritas Academy in Lancaster, PA.
-Wes is the founder of Schola Classical Tutorials, where he teaches online classes in the great books and other classical subjects (now through Kepler Education).
-He is the primary instructor in the Old Western Culture series by Roman Roads Press.
+Wes is the founder of Schola Classical Tutorials, where he taught online classes in the great books and other classical subjects for over twenty years.

 Peter Leithart (PhD, University of Cambridge) is President of Theopolis Institute and the author of several dozen books on theology and literature, including Brightest Heaven of Invention: A Christian Guide to Six Shakespeare Plays.